GDYES/Reprojected/README.md

 3. Push a commit
 4. Go to the "actions" tab and click on the latest run block.

 If the build was successful, you will see a green indicator and a ZIPPED artifact that contains a .jar file.
 You should download this artifact __and unzip it__.
-This is a github limitation, you can't just upload a file as artifact.
+This is a github limitation, you can't just upload a file as an artifact as is.

-If the build was unsuccessful (in 99% cases that means you made a mistake in code) you can click on the "building" job to see the log and understand what caused the error.
+If the build was unsuccessful (in 99% cases that means you made a mistake in the code) you can click on the "building" job to see the log and understand what caused the error.

-Note: you can use github actions without any limitations in public repositories, but in private repositories the total execution time is limited to 2000 minutes per account (for free plan users)
+Note: You can use github actions without any limitations in public repositories, but in private repositories the total execution time is limited to 2000 minutes per account. (for free plan users)

 ## Building locally
-If you use this approach, I assume you use linux and have the necessary experience in using the terminal
+If you use this approach, I assume you use linux and have the necessary experience in using the terminal.

 Before building, you have to prepare the environment:
 1. Make sure you have `git` and `d8` (in case of multiplatform building) installed.
-2. run `git clone --depth 0 https//github.com/Mnemotechnician/kotlin-mindustry-mod-template` (replace the user and repo with your ones)
+2. Run `git clone --depth 0 https//github.com/Mnemotechnician/kotlin-mindustry-mod-template` (replace the user and repo with your ones)
-3. run `cd kotlin-mindustry-mod-template` (or wherever it was cloned into)
+3. Run `cd kotlin-mindustry-mod-template` (or wherever it was cloned into)

 Now, you can compile either for desktop only or for both mobile and desktop